eDAPb/data-structures-and-algorithms-playground/README.md

 *Quick Setup*

-- We are assuming you have your [JDK11](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html) variables already setup.
+- We are assuming you have your [JDK11](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html) environment variables already setup.
+- Make sure to create a system variable *CLASSPATH* that points to the following to ensure the program can be run and compiled in the terminal. **"~" signifies the location where the file or directory exists.**
+> .;~/algs4.jar
-- Install [Maven](https://maven.apache.org/download.cgi) and setup the environment variables.
+- Download [Maven](https://maven.apache.org/download.cgi) and create an *M2_HOME* system environment variable that points to the bin directory.
-- Insert a new dependency in the pom.xml.
-This repository already has a preconfigured one.
+> ~/apache-maven/bin
+- Add the *M2_HOME* variable to the system *PATH* variable as:
+> %M2_HOME%
+- Your IDE most likely already has a method of creating a Maven Project.
+If you do generate your own add the following depedency to your *pom.xml*.

+*Inserting the dependency in the pom.xml is only necessary if you do not clone this repository*

 ```xml
 <dependencies>